 There are, however, alternatives to event-and-counterfactual that are not “possibilities” Their chief feature is they can’t be defined so conventionally:

 • What’s left unsaid in your observations is that your eye cannot see itself, thereby committing all manner of silent and chronological violations (e.g., when you find out later that your being seen would have changed your observations then).

 • Ada Leverson, British writer, wrote : “Looking at the poems of John Gray [poet] when I saw the tiniest rivulet of text meandering through the very largest meadow of margin, I suggested to Oscar Wilde that he should go a step further than these minor poets; he should publish a book all margin; full of beautiful, unwritten thoughts” (my italics).

 • Marcel Duchamp, the artist, coined infrathin (French: inframince), to be a concept impossible to define and for which “one can only give examples of it.”
-Such have included: the warmth of a seat just left; tobacco smoke that also smells of the mouth exhaling it; and the infra-thin distance at a shooting range between the noise of a gunshot and the perceived bullet hole in the target.
+Such have included: the warmth of a seat just left; tobacco smoke that also smells of the mouth exhaling it; the momentum in taking a minute of silence; and the infra-thin distance at a shooting range between the noise of a gunshot and the perceived bullet hole in the target.

 –Are there policy issues that are complex because their alternatives can only be posed in such ways?
 That is, the “we” who see them are unable to see ourselves seeing and being seen in all of this analysis.
 And even when seeing, we don’t see the issues from the margins (where unwritten recastings are to be made had), and where what we do see is analyzable only infra-thinly, that is, sensed inarticulately and in the immediate.